Convicted Offender and/or Arrestee Outsourcing Contract Program

 - Contracts written under the Outsourcing Program contained "best practices" for outsourcing DNA samples.
 States with limited

-outsourcing experience benefitted from the lessons learned by others.
+outsourcing experience benefited from the lessons learned by others.

 - There were opportunities for lower costs and economies of scale because a single entity, NIJ, negotiated contracts with private